hXtreme/HCP-Project/README.md

 - There you have the classic `static/` and `templates/` folders.
 The `templates/` folder contains macros, error views and a common layout.
-- I added a `views/` folder to separate the user and the website logic, which could be extended to the the admin views.
-- The same goes for the `forms/` folder, as the project grows it will be useful to split the WTForms code into separate files.
-- The `models.py` script contains the SQLAlchemy code, for the while it only contains the logic for a `users` table.
+- The `models.py` script contains the SQLAlchemy code for the object corresponding to the folder you find it in.
 - The `toolbox/` folder is a personal choice, in it I keep all the other code the application will need.
 - Management commands should be included in `manage.py`.
 Enter